mkdocs/mkdocs/docs/user-guide/configuration.md

 theme you are using explicitly supports using a prebuilt index (the builtin themes do).
 Set to `true` to enable.

-!!! warning
+WARNING:
 This option requires that [Node.js] be installed and the command `node` be on the system path.
 If the call to `node` fails for any reason, a warning is issued and the build continues uninterrupted.
 You may use the `--strict` flag when building to cause such a failure to raise an error instead.

-!!!
-Note
+NOTE:
 On smaller sites, using a pre-built index is not recommended as it creates a significant increase is bandwidth requirements with little to no noticeable improvement to your users.
 However, for larger sites (hundreds of pages), the bandwidth increase is relatively small and your users will notice a significant improvement in search performance.

 **default**: `False`